 To no surprise, black box testing is different to the opposite testing method, namely white box testing.
 There, the testers need to have a decent level of programming know-how, as they’re verifying the actual code of a software program.
 If you want to know more about white box testing and why it’s important in software development, check out our blog post White Box Testing.

-What are the types of Black Box Testing?
+What are the different types of Black Box Tests?

 Generally speaking, there are several different types of black box testing.
 In order to give you a basic understanding, let’s focus on the three most common types that are fundamental in black box testing.